California Guide

 Laurie Davies (R)

-Republican Assemblywoman Davies, who also owns a wedding planning business, failed to post a single good vote on key cannabis legislation in 2021-2.
+Republican Assemblywoman Davies, who also owns a wedding planning business, failed to post a single good vote on key cannabis legislation in 2021-2, and improved only slightly in 2023-4.

 State Assembly District 75